Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Handoff.md

 The environment was Windows 11 build 26100 at 200% DPI, with Desktop runtimes 10.0.11 and 8.0.30.
 The visual host loaded the built application assemblies and exercised actual form classes, but did not run the production entry point.
+A subsequent read-only replay populated all four Properties pages from one installed entry in dark, light and both controlled contrast palettes; no production defect was found.
 The light-contrast test applied the installed hcwhite.theme color table while high contrast was active; it was not native Settings selection of that theme.